 Last updated on .

-The Yıldız Palace complex is situated in a wooded area that had been used as an Ottoman imperial retreat and hunting ground since the reign of Sultan Ahmed I in the early 17th century.
+Yıldız Palace (Yıldız Sarayı), which translates to Star Palace, is situated in a wooded area on the European side of the Bosphorus.
+It had been used as an Ottoman imperial retreat and hunting ground since the reign of Sultan Ahmed I in the early 17th century.
 The first pavilion was built between 1798 and 1808 by Selim III as a retreat for his mother, Mihrişah Sultan (c.
 1745-1805).
 Sultans Abdülmecid I and Abdülaziz built mansions on the site in the 19th century.

 Sultan Abdülhamid II was terrified of a naval attack on Dolmabahçe Palace, which was the seat of government when he took the throne in 1876.
 He commissioned Italian architect Raimondo D’Aronco (1857-1932) to add new buildings to the complex.
 They were completed in 1880, and Abdülhamid II spent nearly 33 years there.